Bright Tuesday, rain returns Tuesday night |Dec. 17, 2024

 Tuesday night:

 Clouds will continue to build this evening.
-We do expect showers to develop after midnight coming in from the south and west. despite temperatures falling to just above freezing Precipitation should stay as rain through the overnight hours.
-Rainfall should also be lighter than what we had on Monday, with most areas picking up less than a quarter of an inch.
+We do expect showers to develop after midnight coming in from the south and west.
+Despite temperatures falling to just above freezing, precipitation should stay as rain overnight.
+Rainfall should also be lighter than we had on Monday, with most areas picking up less than a quarter of an inch.

 Wednesday: